-Professor Wilson is: a Halal Branding and Marketing Consultant to the Ministry of Tourism, Republic of Indonesia; Editor-in-Chief for the Journal of Islamic Marketing; an Executive Trainer for Al Jazeera Media Network in Qatar; and an Advisor to innovation and research firm Stylus, luxury fashion brand The ISHU, and the UK All Party Parliamentary Group on Islamic Finance.
+Professor Wilson is: a Halal Branding and Marketing Consultant to the Ministry of Tourism, Republic of Indonesia; Editor-in-Chief for the Journal of Islamic Marketing; an Executive Trainer for Al Jazeera Media Network in Qatar; and an Advisor to innovation and research firm Stylus, luxury fashion brand The ISHU, and previously the UK All Party Parliamentary Group on Islamic Finance.

 His research on Inconspicuous Branded Consumption and Luxury appears in the September 2015 Harvard Business Review and in the Journal of Marketing Management where it received the 2016 Best Paper Award.

-Professor Wilson's work and views have featured in, amongst others: The Guardian, The Economist, Huffington Post, Thomson Reuters, Nikkei Asian Review, KBS TV (Korea), Communicate Advertising Age, The Times, Sunday Times, Khaleej Times, Sky News Arabia, BBC, BBC World, Vision Magazine, BRIC Plus, The Marketeers, KIN Global and Astro Awani (Malaysia).
+Professor Wilson's work and views have featured in, amongst others: The Guardian, The Economist, Huffington Post, Thomson Reuters, The Drum, Nikkei Asian Review, KBS TV (Korea), Communicate Advertising Age, The Times, Sunday Times, Khaleej Times, Sky News Arabia, BBC, BBC World, Vision Magazine, BRIC Plus, The Marketeers, KIN Global and Astro Awani (Malaysia).